MarceloProjetos/react-node-red/README.md

     node-red

 Some "Welcome to Node-RED" messages will print to the terminal.
 On your computer, point a web browser to port 1880 of the server.

+Launching Node-RED on Startup

+In order to start Node-RED automatically on startup, we'll need to install a node-red.service file instead of the more traditional init script.
+This is because Ubuntu 16.04 is the first LTS release that uses systemd for its init system.
+You can find a summary of this and other Ubuntu 16.04 changes in What's New in Ubuntu 16.04.

+Open a blank service file called node-red.service.

+    sudo nano /etc/systemd/system/node-red.service

+Copy and paste in the following, then save and close the file in **/etc/systemd/system/node-red.service**

+    [Unit]
+    Description=Node-RED
+    After=syslog.target network.target

+    [Service]
+    ExecStart=/usr/local/bin/node-red-pi --max-old-space-size=128 -v
+    Restart=on-failure
+    KillSignal=SIGINT

+    # log output to syslog as 'node-red'
+    SyslogIdentifier=node-red
+    StandardOutput=syslog

+    # non-root user to run as
+    WorkingDirectory=/home/sammy/
+    User=sammy
+    Group=sammy

+    [Install]
+    WantedBy=multi-user.target

+A full explanation of systemd service files is beyond this tutorial, but you can learn more by reading Systemd Essentials: Working with Services, Units, and the Journal.

+That said, let's break down some of the sections in our service file:
+/etc/systemd/system/node-red.service

+[Unit]
+Description=Node-RED
+After=syslog.target network.target

+This describes our service and indicates that it should be started after networking and syslog are functioning.
+/etc/systemd/system/node-red.service

+[Service]
+ExecStart=/usr/local/bin/node-red-pi --max-old-space-size=128 -v
+Restart=on-failure
+KillSignal=SIGINT

+ExecStart is the command needed to start our service.
+We call node-red-pi instead of plain node-red so we can pass some memory-saving options to Node.js.
+This should allow it to run well on any reasonably sized server, depending of course on how many flows you create in Node-RED (and how complicated they are).
+Restart=on-failure means systemd will try to restart Node-RED if it crashes, and KillSignal tells systemd the best way to quit Node-RED when it needs to shut down or restart the process.
+/etc/systemd/system/node-red.service

+# log output to syslog as 'node-red'
+SyslogIdentifier=node-red
+StandardOutput=syslog

+This sets the label used when logging, and logs all output to the syslog service.
+/etc/systemd/system/node-red.service

+# non-root user to run as
+WorkingDirectory=/home/sammy/
+User=sammy
+Group=sammy

+We want to run Node-RED as our non-root user.
+The lines above tell systemd to launch Node-RED using our user and group, and from within our home directory.
+/etc/systemd/system/node-red.service

+[Install]
+WantedBy=multi-user.target

+WantedBy indicates the targets our service should run under.
+In this case, when Ubuntu boots into multi-user mode, it will know to also launch our Node-RED service.
+Muti-user mode is the default startup target.

+Now that our service file is installed and understood, we need to enable it.
+This will enable it to execute on startup.

+    sudo systemctl enable node-red

+Let's manually start the service now to test that it's still working.

+    sudo systemctl start node-red

+Point a browser back at the server's port 1880 and verify that Node-RED is back up.
+If it is, shut it back down until we secure the install in the next step.

+    sudo systemctl stop node-red

 **Restore a FLOW**